toshiouchi/MyOriginalWav2Vec2.0/README.md

 ## postscript

-We carried out post calculation with Context Network with Transformer Encoder ( layers = 6, heads = 8, hidden_dim = 512, two convolution layer feed foward network with hiddem dim = (512, 2048) (2048,512 ) kernel_size = ( 5, 1  )) + Downsampler with downsampling_rate = 0.7 + Transformer Decoder with speculation similar to Transformer Encoder.
+We carried out post calculation with Context Network with Transformer Encoder ( layers = 6, heads = 8, hidden_dim = 512, two convolution layer in spoite of position wise feed foward network with hiddem dim = (512, 2048) (2048,512 ) kernel_size = ( 5, 1  )) + Downsampler with downsampling_rate = 0.7 + Transformer Decoder with speculation similar to Transformer Encoder.

 ### With Libri clean 360 hours data pre-training was carried out.